aliartiza75/irtizaali.github.io/README.md

 # Portfolio

 ## Overview
-It is the repository for my portfolio
+It is the repository for my personal portfolio.

 # Lincense